 One such cause can be due to what is called lippage.
 Unevenness in tiles and walking surfaces as little as 1/16 of an inch, or the thickness of a dime, can be cause for concern.
 Lippage can be caused by poor installation or the settling of substrates under floors.
 A professional floor restoration company can correct lippage though honing floors smooth while also creating a safer walking surface.

 Refinishing with the 3M™ Stone Floor Protection System increases traction on terrazzo, granite, marble and other stone surfaces, which is another way to reduce the risk of slip-and-fall injuries.
-Regular honing and polishing by experts from Mid America Metals, along with routine cleaning, keep the floor in excellent condition.
+Regular honing and polishing by experts from Mid America Specialty Services, along with routine cleaning, keep the floor in excellent condition.

 Healthcare-acquired infections rack up between $28 billion and $33 billion in preventable medical expenses each year.